-MGT 250 Organizational Behavior

-MGT 251 Human Resource Management

-MGT 340 Total Quality Management

-MGT 350 Management Negotiations

-MGT 376 Managing People

-MGT 320 Operations Management

-Ol

-MGT 353 Advanced Human Resource Management: Employee Acquisition

-If you are a B.B.A. major, choosing a business minor may require you to take credit hours above the 122 credit minimum required for graduation.

-Western at Waterbury

-The management department also offers the supervisory management option at Western's Waterbury program located on the grounds of Naugatuck Valley Community College.
+MGT 250 Organizational Behavior MGT 251 Human Resource Management MGT 340 Total Quality Management MGT 350 Management Negotiations MGT 376 Managing People MGT 320 Operations Management or MGT 353 Advanced Human Resource Management: Employee Acquisition If you are a B.B.A. major, choosing a business minor may require you to take credit hours above the 120 credit minimum required for graduation.
+Western at Waterbury The management department also offers the supervisory management option at Western's Waterbury program located on the grounds of Naugatuck Valley Community College.
 Upper-level (junior and senior year) courses are offered at Waterbury.
 This program generally allows students who have the equivalent of an associate's degree to finish their Bachelor of Business Administration degree at Waterbury.
 Courses offered at Waterbury are also open to students taking classes in Danbury.
 For more information on this program, contact WCSU at Waterbury, Founders Hall 129, (203) 596-8777.

-MANAGEMENT INFORMATION SYSTEMS

-Richard Montague, Chair

-montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837- 8527 (fax)

-Lorraine DiLeo, Department Secretary

-dileol@wcsu.edu Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8527 (fax)

-Faculty

-R. Montague, Chair E. Collar J. Flynn

-L. Immohr M. Wright T. Yoon

-Overview

-The management information systems (MIS) department curriculum is designed to: educate its students in the use and importance of information as an essential and valuable resource in business decision making processes for all organizations; develop the critical analytical, quantitative and computer skills necessary to address complex business problems; and prepare its students for responsible MIS roles in the public and private sectors.
+Management Information Systems Management Information Systems Richard Montague, Chair montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837- 8955 (fax) Judy McGee, Department Secretary mcgeej@wcsu.edu Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8955 (fax) Faculty R. Montague, Chair E. Collar T. Yoon J. Flynn P. Nugent Overview The management information systems (MIS) department curriculum is designed to: educate its students in the use and importance of information as an essential and valuable resource in business decision making processes for all organizations; develop the critical analytical, quantitative and computer skills necessary to address complex business problems; and prepare its students for responsible MIS roles in the public and private sectors.
 To accomplish this, this program includes courses in three areas: (1) general education, in order to obtain an appreciation of the arts and sciences; (2) the business core, in order to obtain a sound knowledge of management and administration, as well as the social, economic, legal, and political environments of organizations; and (3) the major, in order to provide in-depth study of management information systems.

-Mission

-Meet the needs of students and organizations by providing state-of-the-art quality in undergraduate and graduate courses.
+Mission Meet the needs of students and organizations by providing state-of-the-art quality in undergraduate and graduate courses.
 Bachelor of Business Administration in Management Information Systems (B.B.A.)
 Requirements:

-- Completion of all general education requirements (see departmental program sheet for specific requirements in several areas). - Completion of the business core courses. - Completion of a major in management information systems as listed below. - Completion of 26 semester hours of free electives; at least 13 of these free electives must be in non-business courses.
-Business Core Courses:
+- Completion of all general education requirements (see departmental program sheet for specific requirements in several areas). - · Completion of the business core courses.\ - Completion of a major in management information systems as listed below. - Completion of 21 semester hours of free electives; at least 13 of these free electives must be in non-business courses. \Business Core Courses:

-FIN 230 Business Statistics

-ACC 201 Financial Accounting

-ACC 202 Managerial Accounting

-MGT 250 Organizational Behavior

-MGT 320 Operations Management

-MIS 260 Information Systems Concepts

-MKT 301 Principles of Marketing

-FIN 310 Principles of Finance

-JLA 240 Commercial Law or ACC 340 Business Law I (for accounting majors)

-MGT 415 Strategic Management

-FIN 310 Principles of Finance

-Course Restrictions

-For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+FIN 230 Business Statistics ACC 201 Financial Accounting ACC 202 Managerial Accounting MGT 250 Organizational Behavior MGT 320 Operations Management MIS 260 Information Systems Concepts MKT 200 Principles of Marketing MKT 201 Global Environment of Business FIN 310 Principles of Finance JLA 240 Commercial Law or ACC 340 Business Law I (for accounting maiors) MGT 415 Strategic Management FIN 310 Principles of Finance For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
 Required Courses (24 SH):